FayeqaFaiz/new-repo-bc/README.md

   * This folder contains the extracted form of the war file
   * If you just want a part of it or just want to review the code you can use this

+>
+* Test cases:
+ * Bluecirrus
+  * This file contains a code for the above requirement

+ * BCpage
+  * This file contains the front end page developed using bootstrap

+ * bc-new
+  * This is another instance of project conforming with the requirements given above.

+* Server
+ * websphere server configuration file
+ * Tomcat server